-Heating and cooling the indoor space as well as the water are major expenses to the water/snow park and are projected as 10% of the total expenses.
+Heating and cooling the indoor space as well as the water are major expenses to the waterpark and are projected as 10% of the total expenses.
 This line item includes HVAC systems of indoor waterparks, humidity control, and expenses for electricity, gas and other energy sources.